*Please note, this is not an exhaustive list as not all lab members chose to have their bio listed online.

 Ayodeji Olaniyi, B.S.

-Master’s of Science, Animal Science
+Master of Science student, Animal Science

 Undergraduate Researcher, Animal and Veterinary Sciences

-Adwoa Dankwa, M.S.
+Adwoa Dankwa, M.S., Ph.D.

-Doctorate of Philosophy, Human Nutrition and Food Sciences, Adviser: Dr. Jennifer Perry
+PostDoctoral Researcher, Human Nutrition and Food Sciences, Adviser: Dr. Jennifer Perry

 Alice Hotopp, M.S.